orcasgit/git-started/README.md

 Style guides
 ============
 In order to make our code more readable and maintainable by everyone, we do our best to use consistent styles on all our projects.
+Please read through the following guides, and make sure any contributed code uses the same style.
 That said, a quick quote from Python's style guide is in order:
 > A Foolish Consistency is the Hobgoblin of Little Minds

 If any of these guidelines cause the code to be less readable, just use your best judgement to make the necessary adjustments to fix the problem.
-Please read through the following guides, and make sure any contributed code uses the same style.
+The style guides can be found below.

 ###[Less/CSS](styles/Less.md)